Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 Regions that are at the highest risk of seeing wildfires are the southern parts of Manitoba because of the region's vast grasslands, thus exposing them to more forest fires during the summer months.
 But, according to the provincial government, the entire province is considered at-risk for forest fires.

 The province sits on what the University of Winnipeg calls the 'northern end of Tornado Alley' which starts at the Gulf of Mexico, so tornadoes are an environmental risk factor to take into serious consideration.
-Manitoba has, on average, seen 7-10 tornadoes a year and most of them tend to land in the southern parts of the province.
+Manitoba has, on average, seen seven to ten tornadoes a year and most of them tend to land in the southern parts of the province.

 Regions that are at the highest risk of seeing a tornado are the communities in southern Manitoba - starting roughly around the City of Dauphin and straight down to Winnipeg.

-These are the 4 main types of policies available to homeowners in Manitoba:
+These are the four main types of policies available to homeowners in Manitoba:

 Comprehensive: This provides risk coverage for your home and its content, as well as any accidental damage.